tanmatt/QuoteOfTheDay/README.md

 - Sun Apr  7 07:00:03 2024 | Nothing so conclusively proves a man's ability to lead others as what he does from day to day to lead himself. - Thomas J. Watson
 - Mon Apr  8 07:00:07 2024 | The best writing is not about the writer, the best writing is absolutely not about the writer, it's about us, it's about the reader. - Ben Okri
 - Tue Apr  9 07:00:07 2024 | Happiness is nothing more than good health and a bad memory. - Albert Schweitzer
+- Wed Apr 10 07:00:07 2024 | Each problem has hidden in it an opportunity so powerful that it literally dwarfs the problem. - Joseph Sugarman